Competitor conquesting: How to target competitors’ customers (Updated 2023)By Patrick Liddy

 How does competitor conquesting relate to competitive ads?

 Competition is natural in business (and in life).

 When I was growing up, there were two local gas stations across the street from each other that would constantly undercut each other and put up signs dissing each other (mostly funny stuff, but they did cross the line at times).

-They kept that up for a long time, and seemed to do pretty well.
-They had the lowest prices around, and they worked had to outdo each other, so the customer won no matter who they chose.
+They kept that up for a long time and seemed to do pretty well.
+They had the lowest prices around, and they worked hard to outdo each other, so the customer won no matter who they chose.

 Digital advertising is just another arena for this type of competition.
-You’re fighting to succeed and grow your business, and you’re well within your rights to target your competitor's customers with ads.
+In competitor conquesting, you’re fighting to succeed and grow your business, and you’re well within your rights to target your competitor's customers with ads.
 Just as those gas stations had the right to call out their competition.